samthebest/dump/google-sign-in-protocol-motivation.md

 ### Step 2 - User signs in using google button

 First the user is redirected, the username and password are not given to the website, only Google and the user knows the username and password thanks to SSL.

+##### Digression into sign in saftey

+This is essence the most vulnerable part of the protocol if the user is on a dodgy network, where that network has a fake Google running and is tricking users into giving away their username and password.
+The protections the user must take are:

+1. Make sure the URL starts with https - if a website is found out to be tricking users into giving away passwords, it's SSL certificate may get revoked and thus https wouldn't work.
+2. Make sure the website/login screen looks geniune
+3. Trust the network you are on (very difficult, basically impossible unless home or a good office)
+4. Immediately check that since your login you can now access data that only you knew, e.g. read emails or something, if you cannot view your emails then it may be a fake site.  **If you cannot view emails, you should straight away find another network, login to Google again, and change your password.**
+5. Use 2-step authentication - if someone obtains your password it means it's relatively useless without one of your devices.
+Make sure you enable 2-step authentication while on a trusted network.